clienthax/darling-docs/src/contributing/updating-sources/README.md

 Every so often, Apple releases updated versions of these components on their [open source portal](https://opensource.apple.com/) (typically shortly after a new OS update).

-This section is a guide for any developers find themselves needing to update Darling's copies of Apple's open source components.
+This section is a guide for any developers that find themselves needing to update Darling's copies of Apple's open source components.

 ## General Steps